This post may contain affiliate links to tours and hotels. These help us earn a small commission at no additional charge to you.

 Based on our itinerary above, the value of our combined attractions and tours was 14,160 baht for the two of us.

-The cost of our Go City: Bangkok All Inclusive Pass for two days was 3059 baht each (6118 baht in total), meaning a HUGE saving of 8042 baht saving between us.
+The cost of our Go City: Bangkok All Inclusive Pass for two days in 2023 was 3059 baht each (6118 baht in total), meaning a HUGE saving of 8042 baht saving between us.

 Is the All Inclusive Pass good value?

 Yes, although it depends on how many attractions you visit and the cost of these.

 If you use this pass for the higher cost attractions like the evening river cruise (usually 1,600 THB per person), you’ll be saving money straight away as long as you visit several high value attractions or undertake several tours in Bangkok.

 In summary, Go City: Bangkok All Inclusive 2-day pass: